OlszarAi/labelapp/README-FIXES.md

 2. **Query Adjustments**:
    - Used explicit field selection in queries to avoid requesting non-existent fields
    - Updated controllers to use `fontSize` instead of `size` when working with text elements
+   - Fixed issue where 'product' element type was missing from isTextElement check in updateLabel function

 3. **Error Handling**:
    - Added better error logging in controllers